alincc/angular-boot/README.md

-Packed Angular 2.x with TypeScript, including dependencies to have a minimal playground.
+Angular 2.x with TypeScript, including dependencies to have a minimal playground.

 ### Usage
-run `npm install fangular --save`
+run `npm install angular2-boot --save`

 ### What it contains
 - angular2 (2.0.0-beta.3)